 - Lab Testing

-A technical file is a set of product and compliance-related documents.
+Technical documentation is a set of product and compliance-related documents.
 The required documents vary depending on the product and regulation.
-Here’s a general overview:
+Here is a general overview:

 - Product design drawings